nielsjansendk/neo4j-ruby-driver-on-rails/README.md

 * Modify `neo4j.yml` with your own settings

-* Copy `config/initializers/neo4j.rb` to your own app
+* Copy `config/initializers/neo4j.rb` from this app to your own app

 * Start a rails console (`bundle exec rails c`) and write `Neo4j::ActiveBase.current_session`.
 The result should contain the line that looks like this: